 Three reasons: 1.
 I'm weird.
 2. Divine intervention.
 3. Alpacas are awesome.
 Leaving the military, I couldn't see myself working a "normal" job.
 We wanted a rural life for our children but didn't want to spend our lives mowing grass, so we went looking for lawn mowers.
 Not being from Ag, I knew we'd have to find a niche: alpacas seemed weird enough.
 I liked that my children could be around them with low risk of injury, every product they produce is high quality, and being a part of helping the industry mature was a welcome challenge.
 Of course I thought I needed a challenge before I understood what a challenge being a stay-at-home-mom really is, but the farm keeps us all laughing through the crazy instead of killing each other.
+What are your main goals?

-1. Pursue happiness.
+- 1. Pursue happiness.
 I've got life and liberty, thank God.
-I'm finally figuring out how to live joyously everyday (but it still takes focus).

-2. Spread love for each other and our beautifully imperfect world.
+I'm finally figuring out how to live joyously everyday (but it still takes focus). - 2.
+Spread love for each other and our beautifully imperfect world.
 People come to visit our ranch because of the alpacas, but I hope they leave with an appreciation that the problems we face don't have simple answers; that our world is a super-complex set of overlapping systems and we're all just doing the best we can with what we know.
-I hope to spark greater curiosity to explore with a mind open to new information and a heart ready to love instead of being burdened with our own paradigms.

-3. Grow our farm as a commercial alpaca fiber operation and agritourism destination.
+I hope to spark greater curiosity to explore with a mind open to new information and a heart ready to love instead of being burdened with our own - 3.
+Grow our farm as a commercial alpaca fiber operation and agritourism destination.
 When we win the lottery, we've got our sights set on several adjacent properties.
-Until then, we offer mowing services to our non-farming neighbors, go to farmers' market, and have a blast giving tours and Ranch Camp.
+Until then, we offer mowing services to our non-farming neighbors, go to farmers' market, and have a blast giving tours and Ranch What is your model based on?

 The need for our industry to grow into a complete Livestock Model.
 We are still ridiculously top-heavy with farms vying to be seedstock.
 We need ranchers raising herds in the hundreds for the products these animals produce.
 We tried to be both a multiplier and commercial herd, but found the two management approaches were too much for just one person to handle so we needed to focus.
+What makes your project unique?

 One of the major issues we saw impacting the emergence of commercial alpaca farms was the operating cost: folks were spending more per head in annual operating cost than they were making on their fiber harvest.
 So we started questioning every expense.
 We looked to other livestock industries that were going grass-fed.
 We learned about intensive rotational grazing.
 We became friends with commercial wool producers and learned how they made it work.
 And then we learned that lamb subsidizes wool.
 We knew the whole time that alpaca meat was going to be part of our business, but we came to realize that the financial success of the whole industry requires it.
 Nothing goes to waste if I can help it, and everything that can bring revenue to the ranch is sent to market.
+What does the future of the alpaca industry look like to you?